Edmund, second son of King Henry III

 1483 (6th July)

-Richard Duke of Gloucester was crowned King Richard III, his wife, Anne was crowned Queen consort.
-Edward V and Prince Richard did not attend the coronation.
+Richard Duke of Gloucester was crowned King Richard III, his wife, Anne Neville was crowned Queen consort.
+Edward V and Prince Richard were notably absent from the coronation.

 1483 (9th July)